jundalisay/sp/content/en/research/mohammad/quran/sura-039a.md

 truth, so serve Enki, devoting your religion to Him. -->

 {{< s v="3" >}}  Is not to Enki that sincere faith is due?
 As for those who take guardians besides Him, “We only worship them that they may bring us nearer to Enki.”

 Enki will judge between them regarding their differences.

 Enki does not guide the lying blasphemer.

 {{< s v="4" >}}  If Enki wanted to have a son, He could have selected from His creation at will.
 Glory be to Him.
 He is Enki, the One, the Prevailing.

-{{< s v="5" >}}  He created the heavens and the earth with reason.
-He wraps the night around the day, and He wraps the day around the night.
+{{< s v="5" >}}  He:
+- created the heavens and the earth with reason
+- wraps the night around the day
+- wraps the day around the night

-He regulates the sun and the moon, each running along a specific course.
+- regulates the sun and the moon, each running along a specific course

 <!-- He is indeed the Almighty, the Forgiver. -->

+<sup>6</sup> He:
-<sup>6</sup> He created you from one person, then made from it its mate, and brought down livestock for you—eight kinds in pairs.
+- created you from one person, then made from it its mate, and brought down livestock for you—eight kinds in pairs.

-He creates you in the wombs of your mothers, in successive formations, in a triple darkness.
+- creates you in the wombs of your mothers, in successive formations, in a triple darkness

 <!-- Such is Al-
 lah, your Lord.
 His is the kingdom.
 There is no god but He.
 So what made you deviate? -->